Molwedi/Excel-Project-Dataset/README.md

 # Bike Sales Dashboard

 Recreated a dynamic Excel dashboard for tracking bike sales.
-Features two line charts, a bar chart, and three slicers for intiutive data exploration.
+Features two line charts, a bar chart, and three slicers for intuitive data exploration.
 Excel skills at play for impactful data visualozation.
 Explore the trends and insights effortlessly

 ## Charts Included